 In my opinion, slip bobbers win over clip-on bobbers every time!

-Of course, you could change the length of your leader while fishing, by taking a new piece of line that is longer or shorter than your currently used leader, but that would take a lot of time away from your actual fishing.
+Of course, you could change the length of your leader while fishing by taking a new piece of line that is longer or shorter than your currently used leader, but that would take a lot of time away from your actual fishing.

 For another thing, slip bobbers can be used for fishing both from shore and from a boat.

-When playing a strong and wild fish, a slip bobber will compromise your line much less than a clip-on bobber would.
-Never forget that a clip-on bobber is literally clipped onto your mainline, and hence, it could snap your line right of if under too much pressure.
+Never forget that a clip-on bobber is literally clipped onto your mainline, and hence, it could snap your line right off if under too much pressure.

 A slip bobber has no direct impact on your mainline, so you will lower your risk of losing fish significantly.